Marylands School: Hogben School

-The school was in Middleton but moved into premises in Halswell vacated in the late 1960s by the Sisters of the Good Shepherd.
-It changed name in 1984 to Hogben School when it was taken over by the Ministry of Education as a State special school.
+The home changed its name in January 1984 to Hogben School when it was taken over by the Ministry of Education as a State special school.
 The land and school buildings had been owned by the Government since the 1970s when money was given for it to be rebuilt after a fire.
+'Allen' and 'Nathan', two former residents of Hogben School, described to the Donald Beasley Institute their experiences there in the 1980s, in a document called 'It Might Be All Houses There Now'.
+At that time, the school had five residential villas each of which housed up to 24 boys in open dormitories.